Ian Callum: Callum

 In early June 2019, Callum announced that he was stepping down from Jaguar but would continue with the company as a design consultant.
 "Designing Jaguar cars was a lifelong dream for me, and I’m delighted to remain involved as a consultant for the brand", he said in an interview.
 Shortly afterwards, he founded an independent automotive and product design agency, named simply Callum, based in Warwick and specialising in bespoke and limited-edition products.

+In 2026 the 355 by Evoluto was released as designed by the Callum design agency.
+It reimagines and re-engineers the Ferarri F355 in a ‘peak analogue’ state that removes all plastics and screens from the interior and provides a tactile driving experience, limited to just 55 bespoke units.

 Callum was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to the British car industry.